 Hi, my name is Antonio Salvador M. Alcazar III.

-In a past life, I spent six years doing policy and advocacy work at the European Chamber of Commerce of the Philippines and serving as EU outreach consultant for a European Commission-funded project on the internationalisation of small and medium enterprises.
+In a past life, I spent six years doing policy advocacy at the European Chamber of Commerce of the Philippines and working as EU outreach consultant for a European Commission-funded project on the internationalisation of small and medium enterprises.

-Outside the ivory tower, I co-organise for South/South Movement and dabble in analogue photography.
+Outside the ivory tower, I co-organise for South/South Movement and dabble in film photography.

-I am open to research, writing, editorial and project-based commissions.
+I am open to research, editorial and project-based commissions.
 See some of my work here.

 Email: antonio@antonioalcazar.eu